 Many motorhome manufacturers use the Fiat Ducato as the chassis for their motorhomes - for example Hymer with the Exsis-t.
 Photo: Hymer

-What vehicles and motorhomes are suitable for the two Naviceivers?
+What vehicles and motorhomes are suitable for the four Naviceivers?